edsonmarquesio/automation/README.md

-# automation
+# Automation Scripts

-Repository created by me to provide automation scripts to make your work easier.
+## This repository was created by me to provide automation scripts to facilitate your work.